-Prevention and health promotion for family carers (Diversity-On)
+Prevention and health promotion for family caregivers (Diversity-On)

-Development and evaluation of a diversity-sensitive online self-help programme to strengthen self-management using the example of people with a Turkish migration background
+Development and evaluation of a diversity-sensitive online self-help service to strengthen self-management using the example of people with a Turkish migration background

 Project overview

-Caring for a loved one can be physically and mentally stressful for family members and carers.
-Home care requires strengthening the resources and self-management skills of family carers in order to be able to preventively counter the heavy burdens resulting from caring responsibilities.
+Caring for a loved one can be physically and mentally stressful for family members and caregivers.
+Providing care at home requires the strengthening of resources and self-management skills of family caregivers in order to be able to address the substantial burdens associated with caregiving responsibilities.

-In this context, storytelling is a promising approach for strengthening health literacy, self-efficacy expectations and self-management skills.
+In this context, storytelling represents a promising approach for strengthening health literacy, self-efficacy expectations and self-management skills.
 A mixed-methods design is used.
-It combines a participatory qualitative approach to the development of the storytelling intervention tool for use in online self-help groups with a qualitative process evaluation and a mixed-methods outcome evaluation.
-The project also utilises a broad dissemination strategy.
+It integrates a participatory qualitative approach for developing storytelling intervention for use in online self-help groups, a qualitative process evaluation, and a mixed-methods outcome evaluation.
+The project also employs a broad dissemination strategy.

 Further information